TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 Feature toggles
 ===============

-TYPO3 provides an API class for creating so-called 'feature toggles'.
+`TYPO3`:pn: provides an API class for creating so-called 'feature toggles'.
 Feature toggles provide an easy way to add new implementations of features next to their legacy version.
 By using a feature toggle, the integrator or site admin can decide when to switch to the new feature.

 The API checks against a system-wide option array within :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['features']` which an integrator or admin can set in the :file:`LocalConfiguration.php` file.
-Both TYPO3 Core and Extensions can provide alternative functionality for a certain feature.
+Both `TYPO3 Core`:pn: and Extensions can provide alternative functionality for a certain feature.

 Examples for features are: